rackerlabs/design-system/_component_design/context-drawer.md

 ### Validation error

-Show the error alert bar in the drawer header, and not in the drawer body, so that the alert message can’t be scrolled out of view.
+Show the error alert bar in the drawer header, and not in the drawer body, so that the alert message does not scroll out of view.

-The alert bar must be flush against the left, right and bottom edges of the header container, with 8px of vertical space between the drawer title and the alert bar.
+The alert bar must be flush against the left, right, and bottom edges of the header container, with 8px of vertical space between the drawer title and the alert bar.

 Follow standard form error styles for any invalid inputs that exist in the drawer body.